 Potential for Lower Taxes

 Depending on the specific circumstances, it may be more tax-efficient for a business to be taxed as a C corporation.
-For example, if a business is generating a lot of income, it might be beneficial for it to pay taxes at the corporate rate (which is typically lower than the highest individual tax rate) rather than passing the income through to shareholders and having them pay taxes at the individual rate.
+For example, if a business is generating a lot of income, it might be beneficial for it to pay taxes at the corporate rate (which is currently 21%) rather than passing the income through to shareholders and having them pay taxes at the individual rate.
+However, keep in mind that any distributions from a C corporation are taxable to the shareholders as dividends.

 The Process of Converting from an S Corporation to a C Corporation